 WHERE AND WHEN

-The second annual NYC Television Week will take over Manhattan from November 12-13, 2014.
-With events throughout New York City, the main conferences are headquartered at the Affinia Manhattan — directly across from Penn Station.
+The second annual NYC Television Week will take place from November 12-13, 2014 at the Affinia Manhattan — directly across from Penn Station.

 New for 2014 is a deeper dive into content issues and solutions with the addition of The Content Show at the Affinia on November 12-13.
 The Content Show will have a dedicated conference that will cover programming for scripted, live, news, sports, documentary, and non-fiction shows, as well as branded content.
-Beyond the sessions, The Content Show will also feature a networking lounge and a series of demo rooms where production companies can pitch their content to buyers and programmers.
+Beyond the more formal discussions, The Content Show will also feature a networking lounge and a series of “In Conversation With” sessions hosted by senior programming and development executives from top networks where they reveal the types of programs they want and where production companies can pitch their content to buyers and programmers.

-This year’s event also features several key conferences from Broadcasting & Cable, Multichannel News and Next TV’s Leadership Series, including Advanced Advertising and Business of TV in a Multiplatform World.
+This year’s event also features several key conferences from Broadcasting & Cable, Multichannel News and Next TV’s Leadership Series, including Advanced Advertising and Business of Multiplatform TV.
 These are joined by the popular Next TV Summit, now including the inaugural Next TV Awards.

 Last year’s inaugural event drew more than 1500 television industry executives to the Waldorf Astoria and the Metropolitan Pavilion.
 Its conferences featured 87 industry leaders as keynotes and presenters, including Mike White, President, Chairman and CEO, DIRECTV; David J. Stern, Commissioner, National Basketball Association; Stephanie McMahon, Executive Vice President, Creative, WWE; and Deb Roy, Chief Media Scientist, Twitter, to name a few.